st3rk/SIVA/README.md

 ## Overview

 This program parses a *.fit file, and outputs a html file.
-It uses :
+It uses:

 * [tjwallace/fit](https://github.com/tjwallace/fit) for parsing
 * [flot/flot](https://github.com/flot/flot) for graphe rendering